Did Big Sean Just Majorly Shade Ex Naya Rivera After Domestic Battery Arrest?

 In her memoir, Sorry Not Sorry, Rivera claimed that she found out she was no longer getting married from the Internet.

-After their engagement ended, the hip hop star released the single "I Don't F--k With You," which featured E-40 and is produced by Kanye West and DJ Mustard.
+After their engagement ended, the hip hop star released the single "I Don't F--k With You."

 While it was never confirmed that the song was about his ex, the lyrics were pretty brutal: "I don't give a f--k about you or anything that you do / I saw you got a new man I see you taking the pic / I see you post it up thinking that it's making me sick / I see you calling up Imma answer that s--t like 'I don't f--k with you'"